 The Longstone Tour should only really take you about an hour to stroll along, but in that time, you’ll be able to take in lovely woodland thickets, nearby farmland, and local pub scenes.
 This is a popular walk that should stretch your legs – and your dog’s – just enough!

 However, the Peaks really do offer you a dog walking paradise unlike any other.
 We think this is a National Park that all dog lovers need to explore at least once.
 Thankfully, it’s well-linked to across the midlands and there is always something new to take in.
+Plenty of dog friendly Derbyshire cottages have access to woodland walks from your doorstep so your never short of things to do.

 Dog walking in Derbyshire remains a personal favourite for us as pet owners.
 The fact is, this is a county that is brimming with history and natural preservation.
 Wildlife, greenery, peaks and valleys – there really is an abundance of different sights and sounds to take in here.
 Good places to walk dogs are available all around!